0

 The night-lighting brings out the architectural complexity of the site within an urban context.
 The illumination was designed by Sylvie Sieg and Pierre Nègre of the Atelier Lumière and won the Light Originator Price of the Lumiville Trophy 2007.

-Text imported from Wikipedia article "Château des ducs de Bretagne" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Château des ducs de Bretagne" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants